fikretgit/DevOps-Projects/Project_7-Microservices_CI-CD_Pipelines/Hands-on/README.md

 kubectl version --short --client
 ```

-* Log into `Call-Rancher-Cluster-Instance` from Jenkins Server (Bastion host) and install Docker using the following script.
+* Log into `felix-Rancher-Cluster-Instance` from Jenkins Server (Bastion host) and install Docker using the following script.

 ```bash
 # Set hostname of instance